Dates & Registration

 Activities, Meals, & Accommodations

 All activities, food, and sleeping accommodations are included.
 Camp Fire can accommodate most special diets such as gluten free, dairy free, vegetarian, or allergies.
 Contact us prior to registering if you have questions or concerns.
-Accommodations will be indoors and heated, but teens should bring their sleeping bags!
+Accommodations will be inside heated yurts at Washington State Parks, but teens should bring their sleeping bags!

 Please contact Alex Kirschner, Community Programs Manager, at firstname.lastname@example.org with questions.

 Spring Break Road Trip Gallery